Amin-MAG/My-Notes/Elastic Se a0704.md

 An index in Elasticsearch is actually what’s called an inverted index, which is the mechanism by which all search engines work.
 It is a data structure that stores a mapping from content, such as words or numbers, to its locations in a document or a set of documents.
 Basically, it is a hashmap-like data structure that directs you from a word to a document.
 For example, in the image below, the term “best” occurs in document 2, so it is mapped to that document.

 ![Untitled](Elastic%20Se%20a0704/Untitled.png)

+Algorithm

+- It tokenizes the content of each document.
+- It creates a sorted list of all unique terms.
+- It Associates the list of documents which have the word.

 ## Backend concepts